Sexual predatory behaviors

 Introduction

-The term predator spans a large and controversial spectrum, from online communication where someone aggressively seeks a sexual partner; to a rejected suitor who does not terminate the pursuit (stalking); to a trusted adult in a child’s life who manipulates the victim into succumbing to sexual overtures (grooming); to the more conventional perception, the blatantly violent and angry assailant who seeks out a target to rape.
+The term sexual predator spans a large and controversial spectrum of behavior, from online communication where someone aggressively seeks a sexual partner; to a rejected suitor who does not terminate the pursuit (stalking); to a trusted adult who manipulates a child or adolescent into engaging in sexual activity (grooming); to someone who uses force or coercion to commit sexual assault.
+While the term is frequently used in legal and media contexts, it lacks a precise clinical definition and should be applied carefully.

-According to the US Department of Justice’s Center for Sex Offender Management (CSOM), the subset of sex offenders present with the following commonly identified characteristics:
+According to the US Department of Justice’s Center for Sex Offender Management (CSOM), common characteristics among individuals who commit sexual offenses may include:

 - Cognitive distortions